-- 1. Consideration of a range of possible measures to address accountability for the SASH climate onboard Vessel Operator ships that could include: - a. training on records maintenance; - b. identified perpetrator tracking and record keeping, to the extent permissible by law: - c. recorded video monitoring of, at a minimum, passageways immediately adjacent to cadet staterooms; - d. enhanced Diversity, Equity, and Inclusion (DEI) initiatives and practices in the mariner workforce; and - e. training and credentialing of officers at the Provisional level by the National Advocate Credentialing Program. - Collaboration with the U.S. Coast Guard, other Vessel Operators, mariner unions, and industry organizations to develop the requirements of a merchant mariner credential that satisfies training requirements for SASH Contacts and designated onboard officers or other persons ashore to attain and maintain respective Basic and Provisional NACP training levels. - ❖ Special Considerations SMA Operated TS: No special considerations necessary. - ❖ Special Considerations GA Operated TS: No special considerations necessary.
+- 1. Consideration of a range of possible measures to address accountability for the SASH climate onboard Vessel Operator ships that could include: - a. training on records maintenance; - b. identified perpetrator tracking and record keeping, to the extent permissible by law: - c. recorded video monitoring of, at a minimum, passageways immediately adjacent to cadet staterooms; - d. training and credentialing of officers at the Provisional level by the National Advocate Credentialing Program. - 2.
+Collaboration with the U.S. Coast Guard, other Vessel Operators, mariner unions, and industry organizations to develop the requirements of a merchant mariner credential that satisfies training requirements for SASH Contacts and designated onboard officers or other persons ashore to attain and maintain respective Basic and Provisional NACP training levels. - ❖ Special Considerations SMA Operated TS: No special considerations necessary. - ❖ Special Considerations GA Operated TS: No special considerations necessary.